kapabl/monoreping/Monorepo Constitution.md

 1. **Single Source of Truth**: All code lives in the monorepo; no duplicated forks or hidden copies.
 2. **Atomic Changes**: Cross-project changes must be made in one atomic commit to preserve consistency.
 3. **Hermetic Builds**: Builds and tests must be reproducible and isolated from local developer environments.
-4. **Transparency**: All changes are visible and traceable through version control and CI pipelines.

 ---